 I teach at the Writing Salon in Berkeley, Calif., and previously taught at UCLA Extension online.
-My students have been accepted into several prestigious MFA programs, including the University of Texas’s Michener Center, Johns Hopkins, Vanderbilt, the New School (New York), the University of Montana, the University of Tampa, and Antioch (Los Angeles).
+My students have gone on to attend several prestigious MFA programs, including the Iowa Writers’ Workshop, the Michener Center at the University of Texas, Johns Hopkins, Vanderbilt, the New School (New York), the University of Montana, the University of Tampa, and Antioch (Los Angeles).

 A few testimonials from recent students: